Great Leaders Stay Objective When Making Decisions

 The following steps can help you to be more objective at work:

 1. When faced with a conflict or difficult decision, take your time before reacting.
-Given that biases are a cognitive tool used in quick decision making, pausing for a moment or two can override the impulse to react judgmentally.
-Objective leaders have the ability to take a minute, reflect on their impulses, and temper their responses to be fair and even-handed.
+Biases are a cognitive tool used in quick decision making.
+Pausing for a moment or two can override the impulse to react judgmentally.
+Objective leaders are shown to have the ability to take a minute, reflect on their impulses, and temper their responses to be fair and even-handed.
 This not only helps in remaining level-headed in high pressure situations, but also prevents damage to the leader-follower relationship.
-When employees believe their leader is biased for or against certain individuals, they no longer see their leader as fair, and the positive relationship between the leader and direct report is affected.
-Given that this positive relationship is needed for leaders to effectively motivate and manage their employees, avoiding using judgment can prevent long-lasting implications for the leader.
+Employees do not see their leader as fair when they believe their leader is biased for or against certain individuals.
+The positive relationship between the leader and direct report is impacted.
+Given that this positive relationship is needed for leaders to effectively motivate and manage their employees, avoiding judgment can prevent long-lasting implications for the leader.